This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Lifestyle changes you can make to lower your cholesterol levels:

 - Maintain a healthy weight.
 Ask your healthcare provider what a healthy weight is for you.
 Ask him or her to help you create a weight loss plan if needed.
 Weight loss can decrease your total cholesterol and triglyceride levels.
 Weight loss may also help keep your blood pressure at a healthy level.

 - Be physically active throughout the day.
 Physical activity, such as exercise, can help lower your total cholesterol level and maintain a healthy weight.
-Exercise can also help increase your HDL cholesterol level.
-Work with your healthcare provider to create an exercise program that is right for you.
-Get at least 30 to 40 minutes of moderate exercise most days of the week.
+Physical activity can also help increase your HDL cholesterol level.
+Work with your healthcare provider to create an program that is right for you.
+Get at least 30 to 40 minutes of moderate physical activity most days of the week.
 Examples of exercise include brisk walking, swimming, or biking.
 Also include strength training at least 2 times each week.
 Your healthcare providers can help you create a physical activity plan.

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can raise your cholesterol levels.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.